-3.13.3 Launching
+4.6.3 Launching

-Where manual launching is not possible, a means of launching a dinghy with its full complement of equipment should be provided.
-Such means shall be capable of launching and recovering the dinghy when loaded with 2 persons (each assumed to be 75 kg weight) and its full outfit of equipment.

-The dinghy shall be provided with fittings that are compatible with the method of launching.
+- a) Where manual launching is not possible, a means of launching a dinghy with its full complement of equipment should be provided.
+Such means shall be capable of launching and recovering the dinghy when loaded with 2 persons (each assumed to be 80 kg weight) and its full outfit of equipment. - b) The dinghy shall be provided with fittings that are compatible with the method of launching.

-Means shall be provided to ensure that the stowage positions of dinghies and the areas of water into which dinghies will be deployed shall be sufficiently illuminated during assembly, embarkation, launching and retrieval in accordance with Part C, Subsection 5B, Chapter 5: Emergency Electrical Installations.
+Means shall be provided to ensure that the stowage positions of dinghies and the areas of water into which dinghies will be deployed shall be sufficiently illuminated during assembly, embarkation, launching and retrieval in accordance with the requirements for emergency electrical installations in Part C, Subsection 5B.

-3.14 BUOYANT APPLIANCES
+4.7 BUOYANT APPLIANCES